 Collateral: Collateral is based on the policies and procedures established by the lender for its non-SBA-guaranteed loans.

 Who is it Right For: The Export Express is a good option for businesses that need $500,000 or less in loans to begin or expand their export business.
 The simplified application process and the quicker approval turnaround make this loan similar to the SBA Express.
 For more information, click here.

-If you’re looking for up to $350K in SBA funding, we recommend applying with SmartBiz.
+For fast SBA loans up to $350K, we recommend applying with SmartBiz.
 If you’ve been in business for 2+ years, have a credit score above 680, and are profitable, you may qualify.
 Get pre-qualified in under 5 minutes and funded in 30 day.

 SBA Express loans are just one of several SBA loan programs.
 A lot of these programs are made for specific business situations or borrowers.
 Regardless of the type of loan program, they can all be time consuming to get funded.
 Some have options similar to an SBA Express loan while others do not.
 You can find more information about each type of SBA loan in the table below.

 SBA Loan Programs Overview

 |Overview: 7a Loan terms with a lower cap and faster turnaround time. |